moiri/streamix-rts/SMX_CHANGELOG.md

  - Fix the counting mechanism in the test functions to allow for multiple reads or writes in one net execution iteration.
+ - Provide a test data reader which is memory save.
+The old one is kept for legacy reasons.

 ### Changes